What Is a Margin Account and How Does Margin Trading Work?

 Benefits of a Margin Account

-• You can leave your losers alone.
-In another scenario, if you need cash but your investments aren’t doing so well, taking a margin loan allows you to keep your securities where they are instead of selling them right now at a loss.
+• You can leave your losers alone: In another scenario, if you need cash but your investments aren’t doing so well, taking a margin loan allows you to keep your securities where they are instead of selling them right now at a loss.

-Drawbacks of a Margin Account
+Risks and Drawbacks of a Margin Account

 Despite the advantages, using a margin account has risks.
 Here are some things to consider before trading on margin:

-How to Open a Margin Account
+How to Open a Margin Trading Account

 If you’re a beginner investor, a cash account gives you an opportunity to learn how to trade and invest, and there’s a low level of risk.
-If you’re a more experienced investor and fully understand the risks of trading on margin, a margin account may offer the opportunity to expand and diversify your investments.

 Some financial advisors suggest that clients open margin accounts in case they need cash in a hurry.
 For instance, if you need money quickly, it takes time to sell investments and for the money to be deposited in your account.
 If you have a margin account, you can take a margin loan while your securities are being sold.
-Typically, margin accounts don’t carry any additional fees as long as you aren’t borrowing on margin.

 You also need a margin account for short selling.
 With short selling, you borrow a stock in your brokerage account and sell it for its current price.
 If the price of the stock falls — which you’re betting will happen — you repurchase shares of the stock and return it to the original owner, pocketing the difference in price.

-Margin Costs
+Understanding Margin Costs

 Investors should also know about relevant margin costs.
 When you borrow money from the brokerage to buy securities, you are essentially taking out a loan, and the brokerage will charge interest.
-Margin interest rates are different from company to company, and may be somewhat higher than rates on other kinds of loans.

 Consider interest costs when you’re thinking about your margin trading plan.
 If you use margin for long-term investing, interest costs can affect your returns.
 And holding investments on margin means the value of your securities must hold steady.